Magnetohydrodynamics: Engineering

-MHD is related to engineering problems such as plasma confinement, liquid-metal cooling of nuclear reactors, and electromagnetic casting (among others).
+MHD is related to engineering problems such as plasma confinement, liquid-metal cooling in nuclear reactors, and electromagnetic casting.

-A magnetohydrodynamic drive or MHD propulsor is a method for propelling seagoing vessels using only electric and magnetic fields with no moving parts, using magnetohydrodynamics.
-The working principle involves electrification of the propellant (gas or water) which can then be directed by a magnetic field, pushing the vehicle in the opposite direction.
+A magnetohydrodynamic drive, or MHD propulsor, is a method for propelling seagoing vessels using only electric and magnetic fields, with no moving parts.
+The working principle involves electrifying the propellant (gas or water), which can then be directed by a magnetic field, thereby pushing the vehicle in the opposite direction.
 Although some working prototypes exist, MHD drives remain impractical.

-The first prototype of this kind of propulsion was built and tested in 1965 by Steward Way, a professor of mechanical engineering at the University of California, Santa Barbara.
-Way, on leave from his job at Westinghouse Electric, assigned his senior-year undergraduate students to develop a submarine with this new propulsion system.
-In the early 1990s, a foundation in Japan (Ship & Ocean Foundation (Minato-ku, Tokyo)) built an experimental boat, the Yamato-1, which used a magnetohydrodynamic drive incorporating a superconductor cooled by liquid helium, and could travel at 15 km/h.
+The first prototype of this type of propulsion was built and tested in 1965 by Steward Way, a professor of mechanical engineering at the University of California, Santa Barbara.
+While on leave from his job at Westinghouse Electric, Way assigned his senior-year undergraduate students to develop a submarine using this new propulsion system.
+In the early 1990s, the Ship & Ocean Foundation (Minato-ku, Tokyo) built an experimental boat, the Yamato-1, which used a magnetohydrodynamic drive incorporating a superconductor cooled by liquid helium and could travel at 15 km/h.

-MHD power generation fueled by potassium-seeded coal combustion gas showed potential for more efficient energy conversion (the absence of solid moving parts allows operation at higher temperatures), but failed due to cost-prohibitive technical difficulties.
-One major engineering problem was the failure of the wall of the primary-coal combustion chamber due to abrasion.
+MHD power generation fueled by potassium-seeded coal-combustion gas showed potential for more efficient energy conversion (the absence of solid moving parts allows operation at higher temperatures) but ultimately failed due to cost-prohibitive technical difficulties.
+One major engineering problem was the abrasion-induced failure of the wall of the primary-coal combustion chamber.

-In microfluidics, MHD is studied as a fluid pump for producing a continuous, nonpulsating flow in a complex microchannel design.
+In microfluidics, MHD is studied as a fluid pump for producing continuous, nonpulsating flow in a complex microchannel design.

-MHD can be implemented in the continuous casting process of metals to suppress instabilities and control the flow.
+MHD can be implemented in the continuous casting of metals to suppress instabilities and control flow.

 Industrial MHD problems can be modeled using the open-source software EOF-Library.
-Two simulation examples are 3D MHD with a free surface for electromagnetic levitation melting, and liquid metal stirring by rotating permanent magnets.
+Two simulation examples are three-dimensional MHD with a free surface for electromagnetic levitation melting and liquid-metal stirring using rotating permanent magnets.

 Magnetic drug targeting

-An important task in cancer research is developing more precise methods for delivery of medicine to affected areas.
-One method involves the binding of medicine to biologically compatible magnetic particles (such as ferrofluids), which are guided to the target via careful placement of permanent magnets on the external body.
-Magnetohydrodynamic equations and finite element analysis are used to study the interaction between the magnetic fluid particles in the bloodstream and the external magnetic field.
+An important task in cancer research is developing more precise methods for delivering medicine to affected areas.
+One method involves binding of medicine to biologically compatible magnetic particles (such as ferrofluids), which are guided to the target through careful placement of permanent magnets on the exterior of the body.
+Magnetohydrodynamic equations and finite element analysis are used to study interactions between magnetic fluid particles in the bloodstream and the external magnetic field.